 - Your attorney’s fees could also be compensated by your employer as a part of the relief deal or settlement you have reached if your case goes to trial.

-Contact The Brown Firm PLLC for a Free Consultation!
+Contact The Brown Firm PLLC For More Information!

 The Brown Firm PLLC’s employment lawyers serving Alexandria, VA can litigate all manner of employment law.
 We have experience successfully representing clients in all manners of employment disputes in local, state, and federal courts.
-For more information on how an employment lawyer can help you protect and enforce your rights or help you file a claim, please call or send us a message us online today and set up a legal consultation free of charge.
+For more information on how an employment lawyer can help you protect and enforce your rights or help you file a claim, please call or send us a message us online today and set up a legal consultation.